Rao-Blackwellised Reparameterisation Gradients: Problem setting

 Let $\mathbf{v} \in \R^n$ be a vector of continuous random variables where we have $\mathbf{v}\sim q_{\pmb{\theta}}$ for some probability distribution $q$ parameterised by a vector $\pmb{\theta}$.
 Suppose we are provided a continuously differentiable loss function $\ell:\R^n \to \R$ that depends on the random variables $\mathbf{v}$.
 To enable gradient-based training of a parametric model $f$, our goal is to compute the gradient of the expected loss

 where $\mathcal{D}$ is a dataset and $f$ is a parametric function optimised by the loss such as a neural network (NN), with both affecting the evaluation of $\ell$ (i.e. $\ell_{\mathcal{D}, f}$).
 We note that $\mathcal{D}$ is described generally here to encompass both supervised and unsupervised problems.
 For ease of notation in the remainder of this work, we will shorten our notation of the loss from $\ell_{\mathcal{D}, f}(\mathbf{v}, \pmb{\theta})$ to $\ell$ where the context is clear with its dependence on $\mathbf{v}$, $\pmb{\theta}$, $\mathcal{D}$, and $f$ implied.
-Popular choices of $\ell$ include negative log-likelihood $\ell_{NLL}$ for maximum likelihood estimation, and the \emph{negative log-posterior} for variational Bayesian inference.
-The latter is given by
+Popular choices of $\ell$ aim to maximise the log-likelihood or the evidence lower bound (ELBO) for the dataset $\mathcal{D}$.
+The former involves setting $\ell$ as the negative log-likelihood $\ell_{NLL}$.
+The latter sets $\ell$ as

-where $p$ is a prior distribution of $\mathbf{v}$ and setting $q_{\pmb{\theta}}$ as the posterior of $\mathbf{v}$ or its approximation.
-When $\ell$ is set as $\ell_{ELBO}$, Equation \ref{equation:general_gradient} is equivalent to maximising the evidence lower bound (ELBO).
+where $p$ is a prior distribution of $\mathbf{v}$ and setting $q_{\pmb{\theta}}$ as the posterior of $\mathbf{v}$ or its approximation, making Equation \ref{equation:general_gradient} equivalent to maximising the ELBO.
 Moreover, it is equivalent to variational Bayesian inference when the form of $q_{\pmb{\theta}}$ is restricted as it becomes an approximation of the posterior.

 In practice, we use a Monte Carlo approximation $\mathbb{E}_{q_{\pmb{\theta}}}[\ell(\mathbf{v}, \pmb{\theta})] \approx \frac{1}{M} \sum_{i=1}^{M} \ell(\mathbf{v}^{(i)}, \pmb{\theta})$ to write